Skip to Main Content

 • Searching news resources may be a way to find additional information if the sources below are insufficient or when there are no regular sources available.
 This is particularly true for anyone doing research on contracts prior to World War II particularly when the only accessible source to find any information on contracts were news sources.

 For anyone doing research on Civil War era contracts, newspapers specifically those in Washington, D.C. like those found in Chronicling America, may be helpful.
 Many notices about contracts to be let were posted in papers like the Evening Star, National Republican, and Daily National Republican under the heading of PROPOSALS or ARMY SUPPLIES.
 You would need to search for what is being contracted and if you are using Chronicling America, limit to dates and publications to narrow down your search results.
 Finding who was awarded the contract may be more difficult.
+There are several agencies who were involved in government contracting in some fashion this is from the National Archives finding aid for the records of the Federal Supply Service:

 If you are looking for statistics, the Federal Procurement Data System (FPDS) includes reports, and sources like the Statistical Abstract published by the U.S. Census Bureau until 2012 have very high level data.
 The sources included here can also be used to get basic numbers and totals.
 The Government Accountability Office (previously the Government Accounting Office) will often do infographics on their blog (example from 2019) as well as reports like CONTRACTING DATA ANALYSIS Assessment of Government-wide Trends.